C++ Strings and Text

 std::u32string char32_t UTF-32 (each element is one Unicode code point)

-The C++ standard library has historically been weak on Unicode-aware text handling (case folding, normalization, segmentation, collation).
-Use ICU or a dedicated library when you need real Unicode operations.
+• stdlib historically weak on Unicode-aware text handling (case folding, normalization, segmentation, collation).
+Use ICU or dedicated lib for real Unicode ops.